-UltimaSerial WinDaq Add-on: Calculated Channel in data acquisition
+UltimaSerial WinDaq Add-on: Calculated Channel Recorder

-Calculated Channel Recorder II (ID=7029)
+Calculated Channel Recorder

-Much improved version of Calculated Channel Recorder uses flexible math equation to record
+Calculated Channel Recorder uses flexible math equation to record

-up to 16 calculated channel derived from Windaq-enabled channels in real-time, such as Power =Current * Voltage, a=dV/dt, and polynomial conversion.
+up to 16 calculated channel derived from Windaq-enabled channels in real-time, such as Power =Current * Voltage, a=dV/dt, integration and polynomial conversion.

-• Recording capability
+Recording capability

 • Up to 16 calculated channels